5-Day Northern Lights Winter Self-Drive Tour with the Golden Circle & Jokulsarlon Glacier Lagoon

 • More

 You can start the day like a local and visit one of the city's many geothermal swimming pools.
-Even in the winter, when snow and frost cover the ground, Icelanders flock to the pools for a few laps.
+Even in the winter, when snow and frost cover the ground, Icelanders flock to the pools.
 You can soak in the warm waters of the hot tubs, feeling the crisp winter air around you.

-If you want a souvenir, a trip down Laugavegur shopping street is necessary.
-Here, you could get a traditional 'lopapeysa' or woolly sweater, chocolate-covered licorice treats, or jewelry made with volcanic rocks.
-You could also visit a bookstore or a record shop to learn more about the local culture through Icelandic music and literature.
+If you’re in the mood for some last-minute shopping, a trip down Laugavegur Street is a must.
+Pick up a lopapeysa (Icelandic wool sweater), volcanic rock jewelry, or chocolate-covered licorice to bring a unique piece of Iceland home.
+You could also visit a bookstore or a record shop to learn more about Icelandic music and literature.

-You can also stroll downtown and toward the Reykjavik harbor to see some of the city's prized architecture and cultural landmarks.
-For example, visit the Sun Voyager, a renowned sculpture made of steel that pays homage to the Viking history of the country.
+If you have more time, stroll downtown and toward Reykjavik Harbor to see some of the city's prized architecture and cultural landmarks.
+Admire the Sun Voyager, a renowned sculpture made of steel that pays homage to the Viking history of the country.

 Read more